High courts of India

 The Calcutta High Court is the oldest high court in the country, brought into existence on 14 May 1862.
 High courts that handle numerous cases of a particular region have permanent benches established there.
 Benches are also present in states which come under the jurisdiction of a court outside its territorial limits.
 Smaller states with few cases may have circuit benches established.
 Circuit benches (known as circuit courts in some parts of the world) are temporary courts which hold proceedings for a few selected months in a year.
 Thus cases built up during this interim period are judged when the circuit court is in session.
-According to a study conducted by Bangalore-based N.G.O, Daksh, on 21 high courts in collaboration with the Ministry of Law and Justice in March 2015, it was found that average pendency of a case in high courts in India is 3 years.
+According to a study conducted by Bengaluru-based N.G.O, Daksh, on 21 high courts in collaboration with the Ministry of Law and Justice in March 2015, it was found that average pendency of a case in high courts in India is 3 years.

-The buildings of Bombay High Court (as part of the Victorian and art deco ensemble of Mumbai) and Punjab and Haryana High Court (as part of the architectural work of Le Corbusier) are UNESCO World Heritage Sites.
+The buildings of Bombay High Court (as part of Victorian Gothic and Art Deco Ensembles of Mumbai) and Punjab and Haryana High Court (as part of The Architectural Work of Le Corbusier) are UNESCO World Heritage Sites.

 The high courts are substantially different from and should not be confused with the state courts of other federations, in that the Constitution of India includes detailed provisions for the uniform organisation and operation of all high courts.
 In other federations like the United States, state courts are formed under the constitutions of the separate states and as a result vary greatly from state to state.

 High courts

-The Calcutta High Court in Kolkata (est. 1862), Bombay High Court in Mumbai (est. 1862), Madras High Court in Chennai (est. 1862), Allahabad High Court in Allahabad (est. 1866), and Bangalore High Court (now Karnataka High Court) in Bengaluru (est. 1884) are the five oldest high courts in India.
+The Calcutta High Court in Kolkata (est. 1862), Bombay High Court in Mumbai (est. 1862), and Madras High Court in Chennai (est. 1862) are the three oldest high courts in India.

 The Andhra Pradesh High Court and Telangana High Court are the newest high courts, established on 1 January 2019 according to the Andhra Pradesh Reorganisation Act, 2014.

 The following are the 25 high courts in India, sorted by name, year established, act by which it was established, jurisdiction, principal seat (headquarters), permanent benches (subordinate to the principal seat), circuit benches (functional a few days in a month/year), the maximum number of judges sanctioned, and the presiding chief justice of the high court: